Welcome to the Golden Future

 Batman #67 Part 3

 .
-In 1951, Robin is visited in the Batcave by the Batman of the year 3051, Brane Taylor, who travels to meet him in a time-sphere!
-Taylor explains that his Robin (Ricky Taylor) has been injured by super-criminal Yerxa and he needs the Robin of 1951 to substitute.
-Robin agrees and goes to the 3051.
+In 3051, super-criminal Yerxa robs a few cargo ships owned by Brane Taylor (Batman), injuring Robin in the process.
+(Again, it’s totally up to you if you want to consider this Brane/Robin duo a different Brane/Robin duo from the one we just met, but the Batman Chronology Project doesn’t take that stance.)
+Using a time-sphere, Brane Taylor visits 20th century Robin in the Batcave!
+Brane explains that he needs the Robin of 1951 to substitute for his Robin.
+Robin agrees and goes to 3051.
 Brane and Robin track Yerxa to an asteroid mining colony/penal colony called Vulcan, which hangs in orbit between the Sun and Mercury and is complete with robot guards, strange dinosaur-like creatures that have human faces, and a breathable atmosphere (likely due to some sort of oxygen bubble).
 Once there, the heroes pose as enslaved convicts and work with the other prisoners, known collectively as the Lost Legionnaires.
 Eventually, Brane and Robin defeat both Yerxa and the telepathic super-villain known as The Dome.
 At Yerxa’s trial, the calculated criminal, having been informed by the Dome, reveals 3051 Batman’s identity as Brane Taylor!
 Luckily, Robin has used the time-sphere to retrieve Batman (Bruce Wayne) from 1951, who shows up and dispels everyone’s belief that Brane is the Dark Knight.
 Afterward, the Dynamic Duo of 3051 drops the Dynamic Duo of 1951 back home.
 The 31st century heroes leave behind a super-radio in 1951 that can be used to contact them in the future (as referenced in Detective Comics #216).
 This entire adventure is also briefly glimpsed via flashback from Detective Comics #216, although it incorrectly lists it as occurring in 3054 instead of 3051.

 –3055 CE